 You can use these cards to buy books or to pay your college fee.
 However, some cards could come with restrictions on certain transactions like alcohol, tobacco, etc.

 Prior to submitting an application for a student credit card, individuals must make sure that they fulfil the following eligibility criteria:

-While applying for a student credit card, minimal documentation is required.
 You will need to submit only the following documents during the application procedure:

 Here are the ways in which you can apply for a student credit card: